-Elizabeth Monnin-Browder (“Liz”) is an experienced business and employment litigator who is driven to achieve results.
-She represents companies and non-profits in complex disputes across a broad range of industries, including health care, higher education, technology, and financial services.
+Elizabeth Monnin-Browder (“Liz”) is an experienced employment attorney who focuses her practice on litigation, training, and counseling.
+She represents companies and non-profits in employment and business disputes across a broad range of industries, including health care, biotech, pharma, higher education, human services, finance, and technology.
 Liz applies strategic thinking, creative problem-solving, and exacting attention to detail to all phases of a lawsuit.
-She understands the business implications and human impact of litigation, and works hand-in-hand with her clients to craft a strategy that is consistent with their priorities and advances their goals.
-Liz represents clients in state and federal court, including before the Business Litigation Session of the Massachusetts Superior Court and the United States District Court for the District of Massachusetts.
+She understands the business implications and human impact of litigation and works hand-in-hand with her clients to craft strategies that advance their goals.
+Liz represents clients in state and federal court, as well as before government agencies, such as the Massachusetts Commission Against Discrimination and the Equal Employment Opportunity Commission.

 Prior to joining Hirsch Roberts Weinstein, Liz was an attorney in the business and securities litigation department of Ropes & Gray LLP where she represented sophisticated clients in complex business and employment disputes.

-Immediately after graduating from law school, Liz spent a year as a staff attorney at GLAD, where she worked on impact litigation and co-authored and co-edited a family law practice guide titled Transgender Family Law: A Guide to Effective Advocacy.
+Immediately after graduating from law school, Liz spent a year as a staff attorney at GLBTQ Legal Advocates & Defenders (GLAD), where she worked on impact litigation and co-authored and co-edited a family law practice guide titled Transgender Family Law: A Guide to Effective Advocacy.

 Prior to law school, Liz worked as a legislative aide in the Massachusetts State House while pursuing her Master in Public Health degree in Health Policy and Management.